TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/device/am62x/getting_started_flash.md

         - The name for UART port is typically something like `/dev/ttyUSB0`
         - On some Linux systems, one needs to use `python3` to invoke python3.x, just `python` command may invoke python 2.x which will not work with the flashing script.

-- When the flashing is in progress you will see something like below
+- When the flashing is in progress, you will see something like below:

   \imageStyle{flash_soc_init_in_progress.png,width:80%}
   \image html flash_soc_init_in_progress.png "Flash in progress"

-- After all the applications and linuxappimage flashing is done, you will see something like below
+- After all the applications and Linux app image flashing is done, you will see something like below:

         Parsing config file ...
         Parsing config file ...
 SUCCESS.
 Found 9 command(s) !!!